Asian-Women-Advancing-AI/AzureFoundryAgents/README.md

     outputs('Parse_JSON')?['body']?['choices'][0]['message']['content']
     ```

-14. Select **Save**
+8. Select **Save**.

-15. Select **Test** → **Test Flow Manually**
+9. Select **Test** → **Test Flow Manually**.

-16. Grant permission to Outlook when prompted
+10. Grant permission to Outlook when prompted.

-17. Enter your query related to the PDF uploaded to your Azure AI Foundry agent
+11. Enter your query related to the PDF uploaded to your Azure AI Foundry agent.

-18. You should receive an email with the agent’s response
+12. You should receive an email with the agent's response.
-    - If not, go to **Flow Runs** to troubleshoot
+    - If not, go to **Flow Runs** to troubleshoot.